Leisure and recreation

 Participation in leisure and recreation activities can also have social benefits.
 It creates opportunities for socialisation and contributes to social cohesion by allowing people to connect and network with others.
 It can also contribute to family bonding when families do things together in their leisure time.

 Three indicators are used in this chapter.
 They are: satisfaction with leisure time, participation in physical activity and participation in arts and cultural activities.
 Together, these indicators present a picture of how people feel about their leisure time and how they spend it.

 The first indicator is satisfaction with leisure time.
 This measures how people feel about both the quantity and quality of leisure time available to them.

-The second indicator measures people's participation in sport and active leisure.
-Moderate physical activity can improve a number of health outcomes, risk factors and diseases.
-This indicator gives us a sense of how active New Zealanders are.
+The second indicator measures people’s participation in physical activity.
+It tells us how active New Zealanders are.
+Moderate physical activity can improve a number of health outcomes.

 The final indicator measures people’s involvement in arts and cultural activities, either through attendance at arts events or through active participation.